History of Burgundy: Carolingian Burgundy (751–879)

 Under the Carolingian rule, since 751, Burgundy became the central region within the realm of Carloman I (768-771).
 In 843, under the Treaty of Verdun, most of Burgundy became part of the Middle Francia that included lands from the North Sea to central Italy and was ruled by emperor Lothair I, while the northwestern part of Burgundy was assigned to the kingdom of West Francia, thus setting the bases for a lasting division of Burgundian lands.

 In 855, under the Treaty of Prüm (855), Lothair's realm was divided between his three sons: Italy went to Louis II, while Lothair II received Lotharingia with Upper Burgundy, and Charles being awarded Lower Burgundy with Provence.
 As Charles was still young, the actual power in his realm was held by regent, count Girart II of Vienne whose wife was the sister-in-law of emperor Lothair I. Girart was an able regent, who was successful in defending the kingdom from Vikings, who raided as far as Valence.
 In the same time, older Carolingians, who ruled West Francia and East Francia, tried to expand their influence towards the former Middle Francia.
 Thus in 861, Charles' uncle, Charles the Bald of West Francia, attempted to intervene in Provence after receiving an appeal for intervention from the Count of Arles.
 He invaded as far as Mâcon, before being restrained by the powerful archbishop Hincmar of Rheims.

 In 858, count Girart made an arrangement that, if young Charles should die without heirs, his realm would revert to Charles' older brother Lothair II who ruled in Lotharingia, but when Charles died in 863, his kingdom was divided between both of his brothers: Lothair II received the bishoprics of Lyon, Vienne and Grenoble, to be administered by Girart, while emperor Louis II received Arles, Aix-en-provence and Embrun.

 After the death of Lothair II, the Treaty of Meerssen was concluded in 870, dividing much of his domains between West Francia and East Francia, while the Lower Burgundy with Provence remained under the control of emperor Louis II.
 After emperors death in 875, those regions were seized by the West Frankish king Charles the Bald, and also ruled by his son and successor Louis the Stammerer.

 Bosonid and Welfish Burgundy (879–1032)

-During and after the dissolution of the Frankish Empire a number of polities existed at different times and covering different areas.
+During and after the dissolution of the Frankish Empire, multiple polities governed parts of Burgundy at different times.
 During the late 9th century there were three Burgundies: